 Dr June Perkins is a published writer, photographer, arts worker and a lover of unity in diversity and nature.
-Over the last twenty five years she has initiated innovative community building through writing and photography projects, participated in and moderated online communities, produced and edited books and worked across art genres and storytelling platforms.
+Over many years she has initiated innovative community building through writing and photography projects, participated in and moderated online communities, produced and edited books and worked across art genres and storytelling platforms.
 She believes in the power of poetry (and the arts) for transformations of Individuals and Community.

 In 2021 June was invited to edit a special edition of Writing Queensland, for the Queensland Writer's Centre, and to perform at Volta for the Queensland Poetry Festival.
 She continued work on two novels, and a non fiction book, and commenced a Masters of Teaching, to train to become a high school English and Humanities teacher.
 Magic Fish Dreaming continued to sell at QAGOMA and local Brisbane shops.

 She has so far had work included in three anthologies, including, South of the Sun, which was officially launched after a one year delay.

 In 2020 June was invited to share her poems in the Panacea Poetry project of the Queensland Poetry Festival on youtube as well as having work included in a Red Room Digital Anthology.